An agent memory run started with 50 stored facts. Each fact had a half-life of 10 ticks. After 30 ticks of a task loop, 8 memories remained.

-The decay model
+The model is intentionally small:

 confidence = 2^(-elapsed / half_life)

 A memory with a half-life of 10 ticks starts at 100% confidence.
-After 10 ticks, 50%.
-After 20, 25%.
-When it drops below the threshold (default 10%), EntropyOS expires it automatically.
+After 10 ticks, it has 50% confidence.
+After 20, it has 25%.
+When confidence falls below the configured threshold, the memory expires.

 The API